brightlystar0117/solana-sniper/README.md

 To use the Solana Sniper, you will need the following:

-- Python 3.x installed on your machine
+- Python 3.x installed on your machine.
-- A Solana wallet with sufficient funds for trading
+- A Solana wallet with sufficient funds for trading.
-- Access to Telegram channels for receiving trade signals
+- Access to Telegram channels for receiving trade signals.
+- Discord Webhook urls.
+- telegram bot api keys.

 ## Getting Started